 Remember that your mind is powerful.
 Your thoughts can have a profound impact on your results.
 What you think will affect how you act.
 But if you can’t find the will to fight right now, your family and peers can lift you.

 Most of us will conduct a job search sometime in our lives.
 Some may even conduct several searches at once.
 As you go through this process, keep in mind that job hunting will never be an easy journey for many people.
 Even before the pandemic, finding jobs was no easy feat.
 So, do not surrender to your anxiety and compromise your well-being in the process.

-If you find yourself experiencing intense pressure and stress from your job search, seek the help of a therapist.
+If you find yourself experiencing intense pressure and stress from your job search to the point of having anxiety, seek the help of a therapist.
 With their help, you will make sense of your emotions and clarify the next steps of your work applications.
+Therapists can also help in giving alternative treatments for anxiety and address issues that you’re struggling with.
 Finding a job may take time, but you will land before you realize it.